August 19 - December 13, 2019

 Contact Rachel Jensen at firstname.lastname@example.org or (712) 325-3268 for more information.

 Welding is a career that offers more choices of industries to work in and advancement opportunities than just about any other career choice.
 Welders are needed in almost every industry and those who want to advance their career have the ability to do so with additional schooling.
 Sample of reported job titles are Maintenance Welder; Welder Fabricator, Solderer; Production Welder.
 Promotion options include becoming a pipe welder, shop foreman/forewoman and shift supervisor.
 With certification, you may have the option to work in welding inspection.

 Industries employing welders include manufacturing, construction and specialty trade contractors.
 Potential employers are Omaha Standard, Conductix, Valmont, Lozier, Sabre Industries and Carry on Trailers.
-The median hourly wage is $17.18.
+The average hourly wage is $17.32.
 Source EMSI.